Systemd Unit File Generator

 About This Tool

-The Systemd Unit File Generator is a free browser-based tool that helps you create systemd service unit files through an intuitive visual form instead of writing INI-style configuration from scratch.
+Writing systemd .service files from scratch means remembering dozens of INI-style directives and their exact spelling.
+This free visual generator lets you fill in a form — service type, restart policy, user, environment variables — and outputs a ready-to-deploy unit file.
 Select a service type (simple, forking, oneshot, notify, dbus, idle), configure restart policies, set user/group permissions, define environment variables, and the tool generates a complete .service file ready to deploy on any Linux system running systemd.

 The generator covers all three main sections of a unit file: [Unit] for metadata and dependencies (Description, After, Requires, Wants), [Service] for execution parameters (Type, ExecStart, ExecStop, Restart, RestartSec, User, Group, WorkingDirectory, Environment, EnvironmentFile, PIDFile, StandardOutput, LimitNOFILE), and [Install] for activation targets (WantedBy, RequiredBy).
 Built-in templates for common scenarios like Node.js applications, Python Gunicorn servers, Docker containers, and Nginx reverse proxies let you start with a solid baseline and customize from there.